lonycell/grafana.v7/docs/sources/installation/configuration.md

 Address used when sending out emails, defaults to `admin@grafana.localhost`

 ### from_name
-Name to be used when sending out emails, defaults to `Grafana`
+Name to be used when sending out emails, defaults to `ThingSPIN`

 ### ehlo_identity
 Name to be used as client identity for EHLO in SMTP dialog, defaults to instance_name.